dolguji/vsts-extensions-bugbash-pro/README.md

 ![Group](img/results.png)

+In the results page, you can see 3 tabs at the top -
+1. **Pending items** - It shows all the items which are not yet accepted.
+By accepted, I mean that no VSTS work items have been created for these items.
+When you create any new item (if the Auto accept is turned off in the bug bash instance), it just creates a bug bash item without creating any work item for it.
+Only when you accept it, it will create an actual VSTS work item based on the work item template selected during the bug bash creation.
+Each item can be edited in this list by double clicking the row or clicking the title.
+2. **Accepted items** - It shows all the items which have been accepted.
+Since accepted items are in fact real VSTS work items, to edit them, you need to open the work item.
+This list shows a work item grid and to open a work item you can double click the row or click the title.
+Accepting an item is an irreversible step.
+You can choose to unlink an accepted work item from this bug bash instance by clicking on "Remove" menu item from each row's context menu.
+3. **Analytics** - This tab shows 2 charts for the bug bash instance.
+The first is number of items created per user and 2nd is number of items created per area path.
+These charts include both pending and accepted items.

+To create or edit any pending item, you can use the item editor at the right side of the results page.
+Note that if the "New" button in this editor is disabled, that means this editor will create a new item.
+If the new item is enabled, that means that this editor is showing an already existing item.
+When a new item is created, it will store the title, description and area path into the item's data.
+When the item is accepted, the title and area path from the item would be used to fill the title and area path of accepted work item.
+And the description would be filled in the description field selected during bug bash creation.

 *P.S* - Each item row in the results view also has a context menu.
 So users can right click on a row (or on multiple selected rows) to open the context menu.